Bowhead Whales: Fascinating and Vocal Mammals of the Arctic

 Bowhead whales usually travel on their own, apart from a mother and her calf, but they are occasionally seen in groups.
 They are very vocal animals at certain times of the year.
 Like humpback whales, they produce complex sound patterns known as songs.
 These songs are diverse and very intriguing.

 The scientific name of the bowhead whale is Balaena mysticetus.
 It used to be known as the Greenland whale or the Greenland right whale.
 It's thought that "right" whales were given their name because they were the right animals to hunt.

 Bowhead whales spend a lot of time under the Arctic ice, making them difficult to study.
 In the winter, they live at the southern extent of the ice.
 In summer, they move into channels between ice floes and visit bays and estuaries.

-The whales live in five different subpopulations, three in the North Atlantic and two in the North Pacific.
+The animals live in five different subpopulations.
+Three are located in the North Atlantic and two in the North Pacific.
 Recent research suggests that these subpopulations may not be as distinct as was once thought.
 There seem to be overlaps between some of the groups.

 - Spitsbergen in Norway